Compare

 When Hetzner is better

-Hetzner is the stronger choice when raw server value matters most.
+Hetzner is the stronger choice when raw EU compute cost is the primary constraint.

 When redu.cloud is better

-redu.cloud is built for startups that need cloud resources.
+redu.cloud is built for teams that need a cloud platform, not just cheap servers.

 Decision guide